 A 1920s Fashion History: The trendsetters

-Fashion in 1920s was characterized by shift away from the restrictive, corseted silhouettes of the previous decade.
-And towards a more relaxed, modern look.
-The "flapper" style, popularized by young women in urban centers, featured shorter hemlines, lower necklines, and ... a more boyish silhouette.
-This was made possible by the invention of the "bobbed" haircut, which allowed women——cut their hair short for the first time.
+Fashion in the 1920s was characterized by a shift away from the restrictive, corseted silhouettes of the previous decade and towards a more relaxed, modern look.
+The "flapper" style, popularized by young women in urban centers, featured shorter hemlines, lower necklines, and a more boyish silhouette.
+This was made possible by the invention of the "bobbed" haircut, which allowed women to cut their hair short for the first time.
 The 1920s also saw the rise of the "Little Black Dress," a versatile and timeless piece of clothing that became a staple in every woman's wardrobe.

 Art Deco influences were also evident in fashion during the 1920s, with geometric shapes, metallic accents, and bold colors becoming popular motifs.
 The decade also saw the rise of sportswear as a fashion trend, with designers incorporating elements of athletic wear into their designs. ← →